addiscent/php-server-mon-sys/README.md

     https://en.wikipedia.org/wiki/Cron

 ##### Managing The _PHP Server Monitor_ Database
-The _PHP Server Monitor_ database is a MySQL database.
+The _PHP Server Monitor_ database is a _MySQL_ database.
 As such, it can be managed by using the appropriate MySQL-compatible software tools, such as a _mysql client_ program, or _phpMyAdmin_.
+Though the _PHP Server Monitor_ _MySQL_ _Docker_ container is local to the host, connections to the datbase server are made as if it is remote.
 Connections to remote MySQL servers are established using the server's IP address and a port number.
 The default port address is _3306_.
 To discover the IP address of the server, use the following commands:

   $ docker ps -a

     result is similar to:

       CONTAINER ID        IMAGE           ...etc
       522b45f3c84f        mysql:5.7.7     ...etc

   Inspect the resulting list for a container whose IMAGE name is "mysql:...", and take note of its CONTAINER ID.
 To discover the IP address of that container, use the following command:

   $ docker inspect -f "{{ .NetworkSettings.IPAddress }}" 522b45f3c84f # use your CONTAINER ID

     result is similar to:

       172.17.2.109

 See instructions below for example client connections, using _MySQL Client Program_ and _phpMyAdmin_.

-###### Using MySQL Client Program With _PHP Server Monitor_ Database
+###### Using A MySQL Client Program With _PHP Server Monitor_ Database
 The command below pulls and temporarily loads a _mysql_ Docker container for use as a _MySQL client_.
 After exiting the _mysql> prompt_, the container is automatically discarded.

-Enter the following command, (substitute the IP address value for your _MySQL_ server _Docker_ container IP address):
+Enter the following command, (substitute the _MySQL_ server _Docker_ container IP address as the IP address value):

       $ docker run -it --rm mysql sh -c 'exec mysql -h"172.17.2.109" -P"3306" -uroot -p"mysecretpassword"'